kyma-project/test-infra/performance-tools/docs/performance-test-cluster-setup.md

 2. Grafana
    Configure Grafana to use `readUser` to read the metrics from influxDB.
 3. Configure the GKE cluster:
-  * Export the required variables into shell
+  * Export the required variables into shell:
       ```bash
       export GCLOUD_PROJECT_NAME="project-name"
       export GCLOUD_COMPUTE_ZONE="compute-zone"